This post may contain affiliate links. Please see my disclosure policy for details.

 There is a visitor centre, some shops and a small street food stand that is open on restricted opening times.

 The visitor car park also has a barrier and you need to pay to park.
 But, there is also another car park near the site which is not restricted at all.

 So, you can visit anytime you want.
-But, I’d say it’s better to visit during the day time when there are facilities open.
+But, I’d say it’s better to visit during the daytime when there are facilities open.

-3 ways to get to the Hill of Crosses from Vilnius
+How to get to the Hill of Crosses from Vilnius

 There are many ways in which you can get from Vilnius to the Hill of Crosses.
 It all depends on your time, budget and preferences.

 Travelling by public transport may take longer, but a group trip may be more expensive and it also depends on whether you want to rent a car.